lyndon025/playtested/src/content/article/legacy/2023-10-24-stand-as-the-last-legendary-mythical-warrior-in-the-arena--first-impressions---battle-cru.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-10-24-stand-as-the-last-legendary-mythical-warrior-in-the-arena-first-impressions-battle-cru
+title: Stand as the last legendary mythical warrior in the arena | First Impressions - Battle Crush Beta
+game: Battle Crush Beta
 description: Battle Crush Beta delivers a dynamic gaming experience that merges the thrill of a battle royale with the hero-based gameplay of a MOBA.
 The current CBT version features a unique cast of 15 Calixers, mythological and legendary heroes with distinct abilities, and playstyles.
 All heroes are unlocked, so those participating in the beta test can try each hero.
 featured: false
 pubDate: 2023-10-24
 tags:
   - action
   - android
   - battle-crush-beta
   - console
   - indie
   - ios
   - linux
   - macos
-- nintendo switch
+  - nintendo-switch
   - pc
   - strategy
   - taptap
 thumb: ''
-title: Stand as the last legendary mythical warrior in the arena | First Impressions
-  - Battle Crush Beta
-game: Battle Crush Beta
 ---

 Battle Crush Beta delivers a dynamic gaming experience that merges the thrill of a battle royale with the hero-based gameplay of a MOBA.
 The current CBT version features a unique cast of 15 Calixers, mythological and legendary heroes with distinct abilities, and playstyles.
 All heroes are unlocked, so those participating in the beta test can try each hero.

 With a fast-paced, shrinking arena, players must fight to be the last one standing in intense 30-player battles.
 The game's visual style is characterized by simple yet striking graphics, delivering a casual and lighthearted atmosphere.